schnitzi/chessmovegen/README.md

 boards in all cases -- no more, and no less.
 If there is any discrepancy, you probably have a bug in your move generator.
-(Or, maybe there's a bug in the test data -- please let me know so I can fix it.)
+(Or, maybe there's a bug in the test data -- please let me know so I can fix it!)

 ## Move rollback

 In addition to testing that your move generator produces the correct set of moves going forward from a position, your chess engine might also include an "undo" feature that rolls a move backwards.
-If so, you can test this easily enough by performing the undo for each test case and seeing if you end up with a FEN that matches the starting position.
+Very often, chess engines have bugs in their undo features, where pieces get put back wrong, 'already castled' flags don't get unset, etc.  You can test your undo feature easily enough by performing the undo for each test case and seeing if you end up with a FEN that matches the starting position.
 You will find that the included sample tests also perform this rollback test.

 ## Algebraic move names